learnscripture/learnscripture.net/learnscripture/templates/learnscripture/terms_of_service.rst

 -   the Content is respectful towards our `statement of faith`_ and to people holding those beliefs, and does not contain inflammatory material regarding views not covered by the statement of faith;
+-   the Content is appropriate for the aims of the Website, namely to promote the memorization of the Bible;

 By submitting Content to LearnScripture.net for inclusion on our Website, you grant LearnScripture.net a world-wide, royalty-free, and non-exclusive